International Students: All you need to know

 Prepare for your arrival in Canada

-We strongly recommend that Montréal be where you first land in Canada so that you can complete your entire quarantine, including the mandatory three days in a government-authorized hotel, in Québec.
+We strongly recommend that Montréal’s Pierre Elliott Trudeau International Airport or Québec City’s Jean Lesage International Airport be where you first land in Canada so that you can complete your entire quarantine in Québec, if required.

 Your quarantine plan

-Before you arrive in Canada, prepare a quarantine plan for your first 14 days here.
-It must include the prepaid booking confirmation for a mandatory three-day stay in a government-authorized hotel in the Canadian city you first arrive in.
+Before you arrive in Canada, prepare a quarantine plan, even if you are fully vaccinated against COVID-19.
 To learn what requirements to follow when preparing your plan, visit the mandatory quarantine page.

 There you’ll find: